 Wills’ Dodgers were in their fifth year in Los Angeles and thirsty for another World Series appearance.
 Winners of the 1959 Fall Classic, the team finished a disappointing fourth in 1960.
-They climbed to second place in ’61 and seemed poised for a return to the post season in ’62.
+They climbed to second place in ’61 and seemed poised for a post-season return in ’62.

 Wills did his part.

 The Dodger shortstop was historically great on the bases, swiping 104 bags.
 To put that into perspective, the last time a National Leaguer stole even half that many was in 1920.
 No big league team matched Wills’ total in ’62.

 The Dodger squad had one .300 hitter in batting champ Tommy Davis whose 153 runs batted in led the league.
 Davis got help from Frank Howard, the only other Dodger to tally 100 RBI.
 Together they counted on Wills to get aboard and make his way into scoring position.

 While Wills was on his way to the stolen base record, the Dodgers fought the Giants for the top spot in the NL.

 Behind Wills, Davis, and the pitching of Cy Young Award winner Don Drysdale, Los Angeles won 15 of its first 25 games.
 On May 10th Drysdale threw a three-hitter to move the Dodgers within four games of red-hot San Francisco.

 The two teams swapped first and second place from then until the end of the season.
 It was a dogfight the whole way.
 From May 22nd through July 25th, no more than 2 1/2 games separated the teams.

 A showdown was set in LA at the end July.
 The Dodgers led the Giants by just a game in the standings.
 Los Angeles dominated the series, stealing six bases in the three-game sweep.
 Their lead stood at four games.